School governors' personal liability

-Although the governing board is legally responsible for the conduct of its school(s), individual governors are "generally protected" from personal liability.
+Although the board is legally responsible for the conduct of its school(s), individual governors and trustees are "generally protected" from personal liability.

 As long as you act honestly, reasonably and in good faith, you shouldn't be held personally liable.